Challenge level: 3 out of 5

 You will need a pair of quality hiking boots with ankle support as these are essential for trekking on uneven terrain.
 Please also bring your own 2-litre water bottle.
 We'll supply you with a comprehensive list of everything you will need to take on the charity challenge in China well before your departure date.

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.

-Dream Challenges has a policy, which also covers you for cancellation due to medically-diagnosed COVID-19 and we will send you details of this in the lead up to the challenge.
+Dream Challenges has information on an example policy, which also covers you for cancellation due to medically-diagnosed COVID-19 and we will send you details of this in the lead-up to the challenge.

 You will be required to obtain a tourist visa for entry into China, currently £175 but subject to change at the discretion of the Chinese embassy.
 We will send you all the relevant information and forms to do this before the challenge.

 We'll experience a whole mix of accommodation during this challenge, including hotels with stunning mountain vistas, simple campsites under a canvas of stars and traditional farmhouse lodgings.